 If you have any queries relating to any of this information, please get in touch.

-The information on this page was last updated on 20th November 2020.View our key dates timeline
+The information on this page was last updated on 5th January 2021.View our key dates timeline

 Bounce Back Loan Scheme

 The Bounce Back Loan Scheme has been extended until 31st March 2021.

 The Bounce Back Loan scheme enables small and medium businesses to access finance more quickly during the coronavirus outbreak.

 Business can apply for loans, worth up to 25% of their turnover, of between £2,000 and £50,000.

 The loan is 100% government guaranteed, with fees and interest covered for the first 12 months.
 The length of the loan is 6 years, with a fixed interest rate of 2.5%.
 No repayments will be due during the first 12 months, and no charges will apply if early repayment is made.